 A storm of protest greeted publication of new guidelines by the British Board of Film Classification (BBFC).
 It always does.
 Children as young as 15 are to be allowed to watch films filled with obscene language, reported one newspaper.

 As a former chief film censor myself, I don't object to these expressions of outrage, though they are often unfair.
 For the activity comprises an unarguably good bit -- classifying films on grounds of suitability for different age groups in order

 to help parents.
 And also a controversial bit -- preventing people watching what they might otherwise wish to see, indeed interfering with their freedom.

 In these circumstances, you should be exposed to vociferous challenge.

-cluck my tongue because, frankly, the "12" rating does have problems.
+don't cluck my tongue because, frankly, the "12" rating does have problems.
 The maturity of children at around that age varies widely and parents are the best judges of their robustness.
 And cinema staff, too, cannot necessarily

 Moreover, the "12" rating is still highly restrictive.
 Billy Elliot , in many ways a natural "12" was classified at "15" because of the extensive use of four-letter words, albeit in a

-the BBFC did conflict with the rule that "realistic and contemporary weapons should not be glamorised".
+submitted to the BBFC did conflict with the rule that "realistic and contemporary weapons should not be glamorised".
 The main problem concerned shots emphasising the attractiveness of flick knives.
 The film company took the board's

 Another issue is consumer information.
 If parents are to decide whether to let younger children go to a "12" rated movie, they need to know what sort of film it is.
 The board provides consumer advice on its